LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 }
 ```

-Figure 2.6 Showing an example of a Quick Replies response
+Figure 3.2 Showing an example of a Quick Replies response

 ### Bot Actions

 {: .notice}
-Please note we only support **ONE ACTION** per Custom Endpoint service response
+Please note we only support **ONE ACTION** per response

 #### Transfer